Risk Based Inspection Programs

 - focused inspection activities on the most at-risk areas of plant

-- saved time and money by only inspecting areas shown to have a medium to high probability of failure, thereby improving safety and operational reliability, and reducing risk of environmental accidents.
+- saved time and money by only inspecting areas shown to have a medium to high probability of failure, thereby improving safety and operational reliability, and reducing the risk of environmental accidents.

 While RBI has served Australian power and process industries well, for many operators it may be time to re-evaluate this strategy in the light of ageing plant, changes to plant operation, such as base-load to cycling, and emerging advanced NDT and metallurgical assessment techniques.